History of the Australian Football League: 2010s

-In 2012, the Sydney Swans beat the Hawthorn Hawks in the grand final.
-In 2013, Hawthorn beat first-time grand finalist Fremantle.
-In 2014, Hawthorn got revenge on the Sydney Swans for the 2012 loss by winning the second of their back-to-back flags.
-In 2015, West Coast made the grand final, after beating Hawthorn earlier in the finals, and faced them in the grand final.
+Sydney Swans beat the Hawthorn Hawks in the 2012 grand final.
+Hawthorn beat first-time grand finalist Fremantle to win the 2013 premiership.
+In 2014, Hawthorn got revenge on the Sydney Swans for their 2012 loss by winning the second of their back-to-back flags.
+In 2015, tragedy struck when Adelaide coach Phil Walsh was murdered mid-season, causing an outpouring of grief and the first-ever AFL game cancellation.
+West Coast made the grand final after beating Hawthorn earlier in the finals, facing them in the 2015 grand final.
 Hawthorn then won their third flag in as many years.
-In 2016, the Western Bulldogs, plagued by injuries, finished the regular season in seventh place, the second lowest of teams that qualify for finals.
-The Western Bulldogs won the 2016 flag, after a 62-year premiership drought.
+In 2016, the Western Bulldogs, plagued by injuries, finished the regular season in seventh place, the second-lowest team to qualify for finals.
+However, the Western Bulldogs rallied to win the 2016 flag after a 62-year premiership drought, only the second premiership in their club's history.
 And in 2017, the Richmond Tigers won the flag after a miraculous season and a surprising win over minor premiers Adelaide Crows.
-Richmond won their first in 37 years and broke a record for biggest comeback season after finishing 13th in 2016.
-Collingwood almost did the same in 2018, losing to the West Coast Eagles by five points.
+Richmond won their first in 37 years and broke a record for biggest comeback season after finishing 13th in 2016; additionally, Richmond's Dustin Martin became the first player in VFL/AFL history to win a Brownlow Medal, a Norm Smith Medal, and a premiership medallion in the same year.
+The 2018 season ended bitterly for Collingwood, losing to the West Coast Eagles by five points in the 2018 grand final.

+The decade came to a close in the 2019 season when first-time grand finalists Greater Western Sydney Giants were obliterated by Richmond, who finished with a score of 114 to 25 to win the 2019 grand final; GWS posted the lowest score in a VFL/AFL grand final since 1960.

+2020s

+As with most of the sporting world, AFL in the early 2020s was majorly impacted by the COVID-19 pandemic.
+In addition to putting the health of players, staff, and spectators in jeopardy, the 2020 AFL season needed to be majorly restructured to accommodate unprecedented challenges.
+This meant a shortened draw, strict crowd limits, and significant financial losses for the league.